AsbarAli/RNAssingment/README.md

 # RNAssignment for 99XT
 <br />
 ### Simple React Native app for the initial screening.
-For this simple app, it is not necessarily have to use redux, redux saga or realm (Can do easily with asynStoarge). since this is the screening interview process, I thought it would be a good idea to add those latest technologies.
+For this simple app, it is not necessarily have to use redux, redux saga or realm (Can do easily with asynStoarge).
+Since this is the screening interview process, I thought it would be a good idea to add those latest technologies.

 <br />
 ![](https://drive.google.com/uc?id=1bkzFPTzCyzqdp51cxKxhcRLPfRVLAfXN)